sheetdb/slate/source/index.html.md

 # Installation

-No configuration needed.
-As long as you can send HTTP requests and use the JSON format, you're good to go!
+Make an API at our dashboard.
+Just paste the URL to the spreadsheet.

-You can also use one of our Libraries.
+You can use one of our Libraries:

 WordPress plugin: [SheetDB on WordPress](https://wordpress.org/plugins/sheetdb/)<br />
 JavaScript: [Google Spreadsheet API for JavaScript on GitHub](https://github.com/sheetdb/sheetdb-js)<br />